calblueprint/fsf-mobile/README.md

 Currently, the version of react native that we are using requires Android SDK version 28.
 The instructions on how to install the proprietary binary of Android SDK can be found on react native's website.
 Since the source code of the tools that we depend on is open source, we recommend using the Android Rebuilds.
 The following instructions document how to get the non-EULA bounded binaries and use it for react native.

-First download the Android SDK rebuilds and extract it.
+First download the Android SDK rebuilds and extract it to a certain location.
 Here we will use `/opt/android`.

 ```
 wget https://android-rebuilds.beuc.net/dl/android-sdk_user.9.0.0_r21_linux-x86.zip